 In late 2020, Daniels celebrated the opening of Friends of Ruby Home, Canada’s first residence providing transitional housing and in-house counselling for homeless LGBTQI2S youth in Toronto.
 More than a place to sleep, Friends of Ruby welcomes young people into a supportive community that helps them move toward independent living.
 Friends of Ruby is a response to the LGBTQI2S youth homelessness crisis resulting from disproportionately high rates of family rejection, violence and trauma.
 Daniels’ contribution of over $4 million as well as our teams work aligns with our mandate of using development as a platform for social change, as Friends of Ruby will have a significant positive impact on thousands of young lives for decades to come.

-Regent Park School of Music is a community music school that provides youth in need with a rich and rewarding music education by removing the financial obstacle.
-As a Whole Note sponsor of the Regent Park School of Music’s annual fundraising event CRESCENDO, Daniels supports high-quality, affordable music education and mentoring to help kids flourish through music.
+Community Music Schools of Toronto is a community music school that provides youth in need with a rich and rewarding music and social education by removing the financial obstacle.
+Through fundraising sponsorships and events with the Community Music Schools of Toronto, Daniels supports high-quality, affordable music education and mentoring to help kids flourish through music.

 For over seven years, Daniels has been supporting Covenant House Toronto, Canada’s largest homeless youth agency, by providing deeply subsidized rental apartments for a transitional housing program.
 This ongoing program, integrated within a Daniels condominium building, provides youth aged 18 to 24 with access to stable housing, which has a positive effect on mental health by removing the day-to-day worry of survival.
 Covenant House Toronto changes lives, helping vulnerable young people learn life skills, access job training, and gain confidence to live independently.